`The First of the Seven Last Words of Christ on the Cross`, by Archbishop Fulton J. Sheen (Click/Expand or Bypass)

 | 2 As Thou with Satan didst contend, and didst the vict’ry win, O give us strength in Thee to fight, in Thee to conquer sin. |

-5 Abide with us, that so, this life of doubts and joy and pain, an Easter of unending joy we may attain at last. |
+5 Abide with us, that so, this life of doubts and joy and pain, an Easter of unending joy we may at last attain. |

 | 3 As Thou didst hunger and didst thirst, so teach us, gracious Lord, to die to self, and so to live by Thy most holy word. |